 Our favorite restaurants in town are:

 Beach House Bistro: With consistently delicious and generous food, this little bar serving European, Thai, Indian and Mexican food, is ran by Karl, an english kitesurfer who settled in town more than 10 years ago with his wife Michelle.
-Both are super friendly people who also run a cool guest house always full of kiters from all over the world.
-Special, they got good english cider always cold in the fridge.
+They are both super friendly people who also run a cool guest house always full of kiters from all over the world.
+Oh, and they got some good english cider!

 Chicken & Bee: Recently just opened on the way south to Sam Roi Yot, this organic farm and restaurant is hotspot among local vegetarians and lovers of home grown food.
 In an wooden, green and airy setup, you will find your dose of healthy smoothies, salads, pasta but also Thai traditional food cooked to absolute perfection.
 And the best part: you can buy organic veggies, depending on the season and availability!